Holiday Cottage Hot Tub Rules, Regulations & Maintenance Tips

 Noise complaints

 Hot tubs are a substantial investment so it’s essential to choose one that will last and benefit your holiday let business for years.
-Hard shell hot tubs are the most popular and come with features such as multiple jets, blowers, multi-coloured lights and speakers.
+To avoid a costly mistake, here are several factors to consider before taking the plunge.

 - Due to the weight of a filled hot tub, a properly prepared level concrete base is essential.